ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

     GROUP BY customer_id
 ) subquery;
 ```
+This SQL query calculates the **repeat purchase rate** of customers in the Olist dataset.
+It starts with a subquery that groups orders by each `customer_id` and counts how many orders each customer has made, producing a table of `customer_id` with their corresponding `customer_order_count`.
+The outer query then counts the total number of unique customers (`total_customers`) and separately counts how many of those customers have placed more than one order (`repeat_customers`).
+Finally, it calculates the `repeat purchase rate percentage` by dividing the number of repeat customers by the total number of customers, multiplying by 100, and rounding the result to two decimal places.
+This metric reflects how many customers return for another purchase, which is a key indicator of customer satisfaction and loyalty.

 ## Output
 |total_customers|repeat_customers|repeat_purchase_rate_percentage|
 |---------------|----------------|-------------------------------|
 |99441          |0               |0.00                           |

+The chart indicates that out of **99,441 total customers**, **none (0 customers)** have made more than one purchase, resulting in a **0.00% repeat purchase rate**.
+This suggests that **all customers in the dataset made only a single order**.
+From a business intelligence perspective for the Olist project, this is a critical insight, as it highlights a lack of customer retention.
+It may imply that customers are not finding enough value to return, or that Olist's marketing and loyalty strategies are not effectively encouraging repeat purchases.
+Addressing this issue could involve improving customer experience, post-purchase engagement, or incentives for return shopping.

 # Q7: Display lowest 10 average review scores per seller

+In the context of the Olist project, **Question 7 aims to identify the bottom 10 sellers based on average customer review scores**, which can reveal underperforming sellers that may be affecting overall customer satisfaction and brand reputation.
+By spotlighting these sellers, Olist can take corrective actions—such as seller training, stricter onboarding standards, or even reconsidering seller partnerships—to improve quality assurance.
+From a business intelligence standpoint, monitoring seller performance via customer feedback is essential to maintaining a high-quality marketplace experience and reducing churn due to negative user experiences.

 ## Solution
 ```SQL
 SELECT